The care sector has recently seen a rise in the number of companies and authorities delivering ‘person-centred care’.

 Does Visioncall use person-centred care?

-Visioncall helps people to see better and live better through a person-centred care approach.
+Visioncall helps people to see better and live better using a person-centred care approach.

 We offer bespoke eye care planning documents to highlight a person’s specific eye care requirements.